Assessing the data-analysis impact of LISA orbit approximations using a GPU-accelerated response model: Introduction

 Conversely, the code enables an exploration of the effects of orbit approximations in \gls{lisa} data analysis.
-Using Galactic-binary waveforms as an example and our \gls{gpu} code as \emph{truth}, we evaluate the loss of parameter-estimation accuracy incurred by computing TDI observables using the equal-armlength approximation: for moderately loud signals, we find significant bias in the recovery of important astrophysical parameters such as frequency, frequency derivative, and sky position.
-We also test a hybrid approximation that uses realistic orbits for projections, and equal armlengths for \gls{tdi}.
+Initial studies on this topic have been performed during the early stages of LISA development~\cite{Rubbo:2003ap, Cornish:2003tz}.
+Using Galactic-binary waveforms, currently available settings for the LISA mission, new orbits provided directly by the \gls{esa} and our \gls{gpu} code as \emph{truth}, we perform a systematics study to further understand the actual loss of parameter-estimation accuracy incurred by computing TDI observables with the equal-armlength approximation: for moderately loud signals, we find significant bias in the recovery of important astrophysical parameters such as frequency, frequency derivative, and sky position.
+We also test a hybrid approximation that uses realistic orbits for projections, and equal-armlength orbits for \gls{tdi}.
+The purpose of this hybrid template is to understand if we can maintain the efficiency of current analysis codes that heavily rely on the analytic \gls{tdi} functions that come from assuming equal armlengths.
 While such hybrid templates fit the truth much better, we still find consequential bias for louder (but realistic) sources.
 Therefore, it is our recommendation that \gls{lisa} analysis codes used for actual data should fully model the effects of the \gls{lisa} orbits.
 Tools such as our \gls{gpu} code will ensure that the additional detail does not pose an undue burden on computation.

 This paper is organized as follows: in \cref{sec:bayes}, we describe the statistical methods used in \gls{gw} analysis with \gls{lisa}; in \cref{sec:template}, we introduce the waveform templates used in our study; in \cref{sec:response}, we discuss the formulation and implementation of the response function; in \cref{sec:posterior}, we describe the results of our analysis; in \cref{sec:discuss}, we discuss the implications of our findings; last, in \cref{sec:conclude} we present our conclusions.